Menu

 Similar to the previous point, the extent of cover you want will influence the cost of your life insurance premiums.
 By the extent of cover, we mean the size of any potential payout.

-Simply put, the more cover you want, the higher premium you must pay every month.
+Simply put, the more coverage you want, the higher premium you must pay every month.
 The relationship between the premium and the extent of your life insurance policy cover is usually straightforward.
-This means a policy for £100,000 will be twice as cheap as a policy that insures you for £200,000.

 Policy Type